 In multiplayer: The nature of persistent multiplayer can mean that you need to stay active in order to keep up with the world or your character.
 We expect a player to log in once every 24 hours per-character.
 For example, Free Time in URPG will reach its cap after 30 hours of being away from the game.
 We also offer a vacation mode to allow yourself time away from the game in persistent environments.

 Avoid mechanical frustration.
 When a player feels like the result of a game mechanic was unfair, it can lead to bitterness and resignation.
+We trend towards exposing otherwise hidden factors of a potential outcome.

 Positive social mechanic design.
 Joining friends in-game is beneficial to both player and designer, but sometimes bad social design can be used to exploit these connections.